A Universalist’s Response to “Exposing Universalism” by James B. De Young

 In the previous session we saw that the restoration of all, referred to in Acts 3:19-21, primarily speaks of the restoration of all people to God.
 De Young’s claim that it only refers to restoring creation to a pre-fall “condition” fails to capture God’s redemptive heart which is primarily focused upon restoring mankind to a relationship of oneness with Himself.

 The theme of this session - reconciliation, is integrally related to what we have seen concerning God’s restoration of mankind unto Himself.
 In order to restore any relationship that has been broken there must first be a reconciliation on the part of both parties.
-Just as both husband and wife must be reconciled one to another before the relationship can be restored, so it is with our relationship with God.
+Just as both husband and wife must be reconciled one to another before the relationship can be restored, so it is in our relationship with God.

 God, however, took the initiative, sending His Son as a propitiatory sacrifice, thereby satisfying the justice of God for the sins of the whole world (1Jn 2:2).
 Because of His propitiatory sacrifice God can now be just and at the same time justify the ungodly who take refuge in Christ – our propitiatory Lamb who was sacrificed out of love for us (Rom 3:25-26; 4:5; 8:1; 1Cor 5:7).

 As with any broken relationship, one party always initiates reconciliation before the other corresponds.
-While we were yet His enemies and dead in our trespasses and sins God reconciled us to Himself by the blood of the cross of Christ.
+While we were yet His enemies and dead in our trespasses and sins, God reconciled us to Himself by the blood of the cross of Christ.
 As Paul says in Romans 5:10, when we were still enemies, we were reconciled to God through the death of His Son.
 Christ’s expiatory sacrifice of Himself 2,000 years ago on the cross made propitiation, satisfying God’s justice, not only for the sins of the elect of this age but also for the sins of the whole world (kosmos) or universe, including all in heaven, on earth and even under the earth (1Jn 2:2; Col 1:16,20; Phil 1:10-11).

-Some, overlooking God’s holiness, deny the need for Christ’s substitutionary death on the cross for forgiveness of sins.
+Some, overlooking God’s holiness, deny the need for Christ’s substitutionary death on the cross for the forgiveness of sins.
 In human interpersonal relationships reconciliation comes about when we simply forgive.
 Indeed, the Scriptures command it.
 However, even a human judge cannot simply forgive without satisfying justice.

 What would we think of a Judge who pardoned his son for a crime based solely upon his love for him?
 Wouldn’t that be considered favoritism and a breach of justice?
 How much less could God, the just Judge of all creation, simply out of love allow injustices to go unpunished.
 However, God is not only a holy and just Judge but He is also a loving Father who loves us so much that in Christ He satisfied His own justice, taking our due punishment upon Himself, thereby giving Him the legal right to forgive the objects of His love.